vcarosadev/VBoxVideo/README.md

 3. Double click on the Floppy named _VBoxVideo_, you can find the driver at the following path: `private\Drivers\i386`
 4. Copy the folder `VBoxVideo.config` from the floppy disk to the `me` folder
 5. Double click on `VBoxVideo.config` in the `me` folder, the _Configure_ App will open and a message will inform you of the correct installation
-6. Click on the _Video_ button and delete the currently installed driver by clicking the _Remove_ button
+6. Click on the _Video_ icon and delete the currently installed driver by clicking the _Remove_ button
 7. Click on the _Add_ button, the _Configure_ App should suggest the installation of the _VirtualBox Video Adapter_ driver, click _Add_
 8. You can select the preferred video mode by clicking the _Select..._ button
 9. Once completed, click _Done_ then _Save_